My first exposure to Antaeus was through a friend that recorded some

 of its time.

-It is understandable that newer fans of Black Metal would be fooled by
+It is understandable that newer fans of Black Metal would be fooled

-the title, it is easy to see how someone that didn't know any better could mistake this for pure Black Metal.
+in the title, it is easy to see how someone that didn't know any better could mistake this for pure Black Metal.
 While there

 are hints of it, here and there, Cut Your Flesh and Worship Satan is modern blackened Death and poorly executed at